golanlevin/60-212/2024/syllabus/60-212_syllabus_fall2024.md

 ### Assessment Structure
 *How will students be assessed: assignments, exams, final, presentation, project, etc.?*

 * **10 Assignments**.
-There will be 10 sets of Deliverables this semester, assigned at approximately weekly intervals.
-Each set will have several sub-components, including warmup exercises and a main project, that may have different intermediate deadlines.
+There will be ten sets of Deliverables this semester, assigned at approximately weekly intervals.
+Each set will have several sub-components, including multiple warmup exercises and a main project, that may have different intermediate deadlines.
 * **Complete the checklists**.
 For each set of deliverables, an objective checklist of subtasks will be provided, with clearly defined assessment criteria.
 To ensure transparency, fairness and consistency, grades in this course are straightforwardly calculated according to students' fulfillment of these checklists and criteria.
 Many items on these checklists are intentionally easy to fulfill; pay attention to them.
 * **Qualitative evaluations are decoupled from grades**.
-Students will also receive qualitative feedback from the professor, other CMU faculty, outside professionals, and/or their peers.
-Qualitative critical feedback on the content or quality of your projects does not factor into your grade.
+In addition to grades that reflect the fulfillment of straightforward checklists, students will also receive qualitative and subjective feedback from the professor, other CMU faculty, outside professionals, and/or their peers.
+This critical feedback on the content or quality of your projects does not factor into your grade.

 This semester, you can expect to receive the following feedback:

 * You will receive a numeric grade for each component of each weekly set of deliverables, as well as a brief written evaluation about one or more of your weekly projects.
-* At Fall Break, you will receive a mid-semester grade, as well as a written evaluation about your performance.
+* At Fall Break, you will receive a mid-semester grade, as well as a brief written evaluation about your performance.
-* At the end of the semester you will receive a final grade, and an optional written evaluation.
+* At the end of the semester you will receive a final grade, and a written evaluation.

 ### Extra Time Commitments
 *Are there extra time commitments required outside of the regularly scheduled course meeting times?*